 Step 1: You must submit EC form or telephone ACAS

-You need to submit an EC form online or by post, or by telephoning ACAS who will complete the EC form for you.
+You need to submit an EC form online or by post, or by telephoning ACAS on 0300 123 1122, in which case the advisor can complete the EC form for you.
+ACAS also have access to interpreters, should you need one.

 It is very basic and only takes a few minutes.
 You simply need to insert your name and address along with the name and address of your employer.
 It is usually a good idea to check your contract to see the exact legal name of your Employer (e.g. is it a franchise “trading as” such as Mr Andrew Smith t/a Dominus Pizza or a sole trader e.g. Ms Sarah Jones t/a The Red Lion Public House) as well as Companies House which is free to check online: